kubeflow/website/content/docs/pipelines/sdk/component-development.md

 three placeholders available:

 *   `{inputValue: Some input name}`
-    This placeholder is replaced by the **value** of the argument to the specified input.
+    This placeholder is replaced with the **value** of the argument to the specified input.
 This is useful for small pieces of input data.
 *   `{inputPath: Some input name}`
-    This placeholder is replaced by the auto-generated **local path** where the system will put the input data passed to the component during the pipeline run.
+    This placeholder is replaced with the auto-generated **local path** where the system will put the input data passed to the component during the pipeline run.
-    This placeholder instructs the system to write the input argument data to a file and pass the path to that data file to the component program (insttead of passing the whole data).
+    This placeholder instructs the system to write the input argument data to a file and pass the path of that data file to the component program.
 *   `{outputPath: Some output name}`
-    This placeholder is replaced by the auto-generated **local path** where the program should write its output data.
+    This placeholder is replaced with the auto-generated **local path** where the program should write its output data.
 This instructs the system to read the content of the file and store it as the value of the specified output.